 I am merely scratching the surface on what a system that provides structure can do for a business of any size or model, but a PLM is more than a data entry system.
 Its existence primarily is there to aid the business but the benefits it gives to employees and other areas are massive.

 I’ve been in so many scenarios where people are literally screaming at each other because nobody understands what is going on.
 Is this the fault of the employees?
 Absolutely not.
-As businesses we must take responsibility for our employees who in turn will take care of the business if they feel supported and have the right tools to do the job.
-With the organisation of a company, and the contentment of the employees in their roles, the collaboration between company and suppliers aids the negative impact we’re having on the environment, helping us to become a more circular industry, and improve on our previous behaviours and practices.
+As businesses, we must take responsibility for our employees who in turn will take care of the business if they feel supported and have the right tools to do the job.
+With the organization of a company, and the contentment of the employees in their roles, the collaboration between the company and suppliers aids the negative impact we’re having on the environment, helping us to become a more circular industry, and improve on our previous behaviors and practices.

-Of course we must do more than just get organised for it to have a natural knock-on effect that help areas that are much in need; we must make choices that are helping to improve these much need current situations.
+Of course, we must do more than just get organized for it to have a natural knock-on effect that helps areas that are much in need; we must make choices that are helping to improve these much need current situations.
 But by digitally transforming you can do more for your business, and this industry, than you’d probably ever imagine, all without thinking about as it happens within the process of using the system.

-For those not in the stage of digital transformation, if you look around you, you may see your team doing more fire fighting than anything else, but by embracing technology you’ll open the minds and worlds of business and employees, enabling them to realise and reach their full potential.
-This will add to your business culture, increase profits within your business, and ensure you stay relevant in this ever growing, ever competitive industry.
+For those not in the stage of digital transformation, if you look around you, you may see your team doing more fire fighting than anything else, but by embracing technology you’ll open the minds and worlds of businesses and employees, enabling them to realize and reach their full potential.
+This will add to your business culture, increase profits within your business, and ensure you stay relevant in this ever-growing, ever-competitive industry.